gaelazzo/myKode_Backend/src/jsApplication.md

 <a name="JsApplication+getOrCreateContext"></a>

 ### jsApplication.getOrCreateContext(req, res, next)
 Creates a context object in req.app.local.context.
-If the token is not provided in the header, creates an anonymous connection
+If the token is not provided in the header, creates an anonymous connection.

 **Kind**: instance method of [<code>JsApplication</code>](#JsApplication)